TamasPalfi/Mock-Up/Deliverable.md

 1. Create a new *Member* object with a name attribute "new_user".
 2. Get ID of *Member* using `<member>.data['id']` call.
 3. Call for *Member* object using `Member.objects.get(id=new_member_id).data()['username']` call.
-4. Confirm that the *Member* name is equal to "new_user".
+4. Verify that the *Member* name is equal to "new_user".

 ***Test Case #5: Editing a Member***